YouGov-Data/covid-19-tracker/README.md

 # Imperial College London YouGov Covid 19 Behaviour Tracker Data Hub

 4th February 2021: Data from Israel was added from this wave and going forward.
+It is nationally representative of Israeli citizens only.
 Israel replaces Finland.

 16th December 2020: Data collection has started again today, we expect datafiles to come through from w/c 21st December.
 This will continue for another 8 fortnightly waves for 15 countries taking us to the end of March 2021.